Optimizing Augmentation Pipelines for Speed

 batch_tensor = batch_tensor.to(device)

-normalized_batch = normalize(batch_tensor) # GPU batch normalization
+normalized_batch = normalize(batch_tensor) # per-channel mean/std on batch tensor

-Performance Trade-offs 🔗
+Performance Trade-offs

 Use Albumentations normalization when: